curability4apish/Blocklists/README.md

 ## My DIY list.
 * NoWindows_Aesterisk.txt
 * NoWindows.txt
-They must break Microsoft service.
+They must break Microsoft services, as well as Windows updates.

 For more Windows telemetry blocklists, check out those in RethinkDNS and Hagezi's blocklist.